aces/Loris/modules/dicom_archive/README.md

 The DICOM Archive shows DICOM tar metadata.
 It does not provide a way to visualize scans or view metadata of other data formats.
 It provides a frontend to the `tarchive_*` tables in LORIS, but does not directly inspect files on the filesystem.
+However, DICOM files can be downloaded through the frontend and inspected on a user's system.

 ## Permissions